-The first thing to do is reboot your Apple Watch.
-It’s a small step, but the first one you should take before you worry about other problems.
+The first thing to do is restart your Apple Watch.
+It’s a small step, but the first one you should take before you worry about other fixes.

 - Hold the Digital Crown and the side button for about 10 seconds.